How to Stop Mac from Sleeping | Adjust Sleep Settings - Qiling

 restore defaults

-A power nap implies letting your Mac back up to Mac Time Machine and verifying calendar, email, and iCloud while in sleep mode.
-Are you wondering, "Why does the Mac go to sleep?"
+A power nap, in this context, means letting your Mac back up to Time Machine and syncing calendar, email, and iCloud while it's in sleep mode.
+This process is triggered by the Mac's sleep function, which allows it to conserve power and automatically resume from where it left off.

 Preventing Mac from Sleeping When Display Is Off